 Prologue – The “Story Of The Century

-1. Those born in the United States are U.S. citizens.
+1. Those born in the United States (unless they have relinquished U.S. citizenship” for both tax and nationality purposes) are U.S. citizens.

-As the article referenced in the above tweet makes clear, many people “claimed” by the United States have never had any connection to the United States except that they were born there.
+As the article referenced in the above tweet makes clear, many people “claimed” by the United States as “tax residents”have never had any connection to the United States except that they were born there.
 The article includes:

 Awad Al-Zahrani, whose son has US citizenship, said he would give it up.

 “My son got the passport since he was born there while I was studying in the country back in 2000.
 At the time, the Saudi embassy had told me that it would not be a problem for him to hold two passports.
 Now that we have to pay taxes, though, we’ll be giving the US passport up.”

 Abdulrahman Al-Habib, head of journalism studies at KAU, argues that Saudis who were born in the US should be exempt from paying taxes.